Yankees vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Yankees have a record of 2-2.
+- In four games as the underdog over the last 10 matchups, the Yankees have posted a mark of 1-3.

-- When it comes to the total, the Yankees and their foes are 3-5-2 in their previous 10 contests.
+- In their previous 10 games with a total, the Yankees and their opponents have combined to exceed the over/under on four occasions.

-- Oddsmakers have not posted a spread in any of the Yankees' past 10 matchups.
+- Oddsmakers have yet to post a spread in any of the Yankees' past 10 games.

 Explore More About This Game